 When Guest Posting Write New Content

-It doesn’t matter if you are posting on your website or another’s; all posts must be unique.
+It doesn’t matter if you post on your website or another’s; all posts must be unique.
 This goes both ways.
 Inviting a guest to write material for your blog and vice versa, but it must be unique to work for search engine rankings.

 Refer to Analytics